Priyanshg0211/Flutter-Documentation/README.md

 * Abstract Classes in Dart
 * Getter and Setter Methods in Dart
 * Maps and list in Dart

+# Flutter Widgets

+In this section, I've covered the basics of Widgets.
+Below are the topics I've covered:

+* Basics of Widgets
+* Container Class in Flutter
+* MaterialApp Class in Flutter
+* Scaffold Class in Flutter
+* Types of Widgets

 Feel free to explore these topics to get a solid understanding of Dart before diving deeper into Flutter.